Hustopeče: History

 The first written mention of Hustopeče is from 1247.
 In the 13th century, the area was settled by German colonizators, who brought viticulture here.
 The German name of Hustopeče Auspitz was first documented in 1279.

 From the beginning of the 14th century until 1599, Hustopeče was owned by the Cistercian abbey in Brno.
 The advantageous location on the border of three countries made Hustopeče an important economic centre with markets.
 In 1572, Emperor Maximilian II promoted Hustopeče to a town.
 From 1599 to 1848, Hustopeče was property of the House of Liechtenstein.

 In 1531, Anabaptists led by Jakob Hutter came into the town from Tyrol and Carinthia, and founded a Hutterite community.
 Hustopeče became the centre of Moravian Anabaptists.

 Hustopeče was badly damaged during the Thirty Years' War During this period, the acreage of vineyards fell to 10% of its original state.
 However, winemaking gradually recovered, and in the mid-18th century, Hustopeče was the largest wine-growing municipality in Moravia.
 In 1726, the winemaking guild was established.

 In 1756, the Piarists established a first gymnasium here.
 On 18 July 1894, Hustopeče received access to a Lokalbahn branch line to Šakvice and the Emperor Ferdinand Northern Railway from Vienna to Prague.
 Until 1918, Auspitz – Hustopeče was part of the Austrian monarchy (Austrian side after the Compromise of 1867), in the district with the same name, one of the 34 Bezirkshauptmannschaften in the Cisleithanian Margraviate of Moravia.
 According to the 1910 census, most of its inhabitants were ethnic Germans.

 After World War I and the dissolution of Austria-Hungary, large parts of the South Moravian region were claimed by the newly established Republic of German-Austria; nevertheless, according to the 1919 Treaty of Saint-Germain, Hustopeče and it surroundings passed the First Czechoslovak Republic.
 After the Munich Agreement in 1938, it was occupied by Nazi Germany and incorporated into Reichsgau Niederdonau as one of the municipalities in Sudetenland.
 After World War II, Hustopeče returned to Czechoslovakia and the remaining German-speaking population was expelled according to the Beneš decrees.

 Demographics

 Economy

 Hustopeče is known for viticulture and also for almond growing, which is unique in Central Europe.

 Transport

-The D2 motorway from Brno to the border with Slovakia runs through the town.
+The D2 motorway from Brno to the Czech-Slovak border in Lanžhot runs through the town.

+Hustopeče is a terminus and starting point of the railway line from/to Křižanov via Brno.